 At Sierra Dental Care, we’ve been helping patients in Modesto, CA restore their smiles, find relief from pain, and protect their teeth with oral surgery.
 No matter how difficult you think your case may be, we’re ready to take on the challenge!

 It’s normal to feel nervous before any procedure, especially surgery.
 We’ve offered some tips to help you prepare for your oral surgery, ease your fears, and ensure everything runs smoothly.
-In the meantime, remember you’re in good hands with Dr. Glenn Takenaga and the rest of our staff here in Modesto, CA.
+In the meantime, remember you’re in good hands with our experienced oral surgeon Dr. Marinello Manuel and the rest of our staff here in Modesto, CA.

 Arguably the most important step when preparing for surgery of any kind is to plan ahead.
 You don’t want to be scrambling to get things taken care of the morning of your procedure.
 If you have to take time off work, don’t wait until the last minute to inform your boss.
 If you have young children, make arrangements in advance to have them taken care of the day of your procedure.

 You should plan to take it easy the rest of the day, once your procedure is over.
 Set up a comfortable spot at home with some of your favorite movies.
-Relax and enjoy some downtime while you give your mouth a chance to heal.
+Relax and enjoy some downtime while you give your mouth adequate recovery time and a chance to heal.

 Find Someone To Give You A Ride